The Proposal

 other roles.

-Gross Value Added (GVA) as a measure of economic value from the proposals is estimated to be around £333 million per annum.
-That represents a significant investment in the local economy and is in addition to the capital costs of development which are likely to be well in excess of £500 million.
+Gross Value Added (GVA) as a measure of economic value from the proposals is estimated to be around £361 million per annum.
+That represents a significant investment in the local economy and is in addition to the capital costs of development which are likely to be c£1bn.
 The construction process would also generate a mixture of temporary and permanent employment, over the construction period.